jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Non-Employment Income With Risk Of Legal Or Other Trouble

  ```d7f1```

 **Description/Question:** [During the past xx days (since last assessment), outside of employment described above, did you receive any other income from activities that might get you into trouble or be against the law, like dealing, gambling, or theft?]
 The next few questions are about your HOUSEHOLD in the past <if baseline: 90 days/90 days prior to entering jail; if follow up: xx days (since last assessment/interview/contact/visit)>.
 Your household includes people you live with, and with whom you share your income and expenses – husband, wife, children, relatives, and others.